ryangreay/rshell/README.md

 ````

 #Bugs
--One known bug is that if the user enters something random that is not a command such as, 'hello' and then tries to exit, exit has to
+- One known bug is that if the user enters something random that is not a command such as, 'hello' and then tries to exit, exit has to
 be called twice to successfully exit.
--Another bug, pertaining to the .sh test cases, the test always end with an empty prompt line.
+- Another bug, pertaining to the .sh test cases, the test always end with an empty prompt line.